-MPharm graduates can pursue their career in their field of specialization or in further research/PhD degrees.
+MPharm graduates can pursue their career in their field of specialization (Pharmaceutical Product development scientist in pharmaceutical industries and as a clinical pharmacist in hospital) or in further research/PhD degrees.

 14. Students Career Planning Services

 DPCG provides career counseling to its students regarding career information and planning, career development, testing and prospective job placement.
 DPCG also provides assisstance to develop different skills necessary to start a career in various Pharmaceutical settings.